ĢƵios

 Provides leadership and direction for dual credit, transfer and articulation of programs with area secondary schools, colleges, and universities.

-Develops requests for new academic programs and services aligned with the Workforce Alignment Quadrant Analysis and guidance from the Indiana Commission for Higher Education.
+Develops requests for new academic programs and services aligned with the needs of the community and guidance from the Indiana Commission for Higher Education and relevant accrediting organizations.

 Oversees program review process and submits reports as required.

-Serves on local and statewide committees associated with job functions, and represents the College as needed.
+Serves on local and statewide committees associated with job functions, and represents the College as needed, including serving on the Chief Academic Officer Council.

 Assists with development of new transfer agreements and maintenance of existing transfer agreements.